Kids At Risk Action (KARA) Board

 TIFFINI FLYNN FORSLUND Volunteer CASA guardian ad-Litem (past), Individual of Color, African American who overcame many struggles and could have easily become one of the statistics KARA is trying to help.
 It is so rewarding to be able to create change to stop or reverse the devastation caused from over 500 years of oppression.
 Currently running for city council (2.15.17) Minneapolis MN

 You can help at-risk children!
 Join us by supporting our organization goals.
 Tweet & post KARA blog articles on you social networking sites.
 Talk to your friends, family, & coworkers about what you read here.
 Help us make this conversation come alive and make a difference in your community.
+Currently running for City Council in Minneapolis.

 Kids At Risk Action (KARA)